seantis/seantis.people/README.rst

 Seantis People
 ==============

-A list of people, optionally organized by organisations and positions.
+A list of people, optionally organized by organizations and positions.

 Municiaplities for which we contribute to `OneGov`_ often require a public list of contacts.
 For the customers and us this package needs to scratch the